 My projects

-These are all the projects that I have worked on throughout college.
+These are all the projects that I have worked on throughout college and in free time.

 This was my first-ever project in college.
 It involved analyzing the YRBS survey results, selecting two survey topics, and comparing them using analytical solutions in Excel and Python.
 I collaborated on this project with a classmate, and we explored the correlation between the weight of teens and their daily screen time.
 We then created a Python script to process the data and generate graphs to visualize the findings.